A Novel XAI-Enhanced Quantum Adversarial Networks for Velocity Dispersion Modeling in MaNGA Galaxies: System Model

 \subsection{Evaluation Metrics}

-To assess the velocity dispersion modeling's performance, we employ standard regression metrics, including Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and the coefficient of determination ($R^2$).
+To assess the performance of velocity dispersion modeling, we use standard regression metrics, including Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and the coefficient of determination ($R^2$).
 In addition, we introduce a custom accuracy metric (\% error\_metric) defined as:

 The \textit{error\_metric} can be MSE, RMSE, or MAE, and $y$ refers to the target variable.
-This custom accuracy provides an interpretable percentage-based performance score by scaling the error relative to the range of the target values.
+This custom accuracy provides an interpretable percentage-based performance score by scaling the error relative to the target value range.